plotly/dash/CONTRIBUTING.md

 ### Post-Release checklist
 - [ ] You have closed all issues that this pull request solves, and commented the new version number users should install.
+- [ ] You have created an issue about documenting the new feature or change and you have added it to the [Documentation] project.

 ## Financial Contributions